ShashiBhushan0/se-challenge/SolutionReadMe.txt

+This gRPC server will bootstrap the data for last 2 years.
+In the event of service restart it will fetch data from the last pulled data.

 Steps to run the project
 1. Update docker-compose.yml for the following
     a. update the volume as per your file system.